Social Credit System: For government institutions

-Government institutions receive the second highest number of enforcement actions, accounting for 13.3% of the penalties as of 2020.
+Government institutions receive the second highest number of enforcement actions, accounting for 13.3% of the penalties as of 2020, while less than 0.1% of all government entities were sanctioned by the system annually.
 The social credit system targets government agencies, assesses local governments' performance and focuses on financial problems such as local governments' debts and contract defaults.
-Beijing hopes the system can improve "government self-discipline".
+The Central Government hopes the system can improve "government self-discipline."
 Local governments are also encouraged and rewarded by the social credit system if they successfully implement and follow the orders from the central government.

 For individuals

-As of 2020, individuals receive 10.3% of all enforcement actions.
-The social credit system primarily focuses on the financial trustworthiness of individual citizens.
+As of 2020, individuals receive 10.3% of all enforcement actions, affecting around 0.15% to 0.3% of the national population annually.
+The dealing of the social credit system with individuals focuses on the financial trustworthiness of individual citizens.
+The dealing of the system with individuals is primarily focused on debt repayment, though major violations of the law have also been sanctioned.
 One major focus is that of the debt-dodger (laolai), a phrase which refers to those who can pay their debts but choose not to.
 A laolai blacklist is maintained by the Supreme People's Court.

-A Hebei court released an app showing a "map of deadbeat debtors" within 500 meters and encouraged users to report individuals who they believed could repay their debts.
-A spokesman of the court stated that "It's a part of our measures to enforce our rulings and create a socially credible environment."
-Future rewards of having a high score might include easier access to loans and jobs and priority during bureaucratic paperwork.
-Likewise, the immediate negative consequences for a low score or potentially being associated to someone with a low score, might range from lower internet speeds to being denied access to certain jobs and loans.

-In addition to dishonest and fraudulent financial behavior, there are other behaviors that some cities have officially listed as negative factors of credit ratings includes playing loud music or eating in rapid transits, violating traffic rules such as jaywalking and red-light violations, making reservations at restaurants or hotels, but not showing up, failing to correctly sort personal waste, fraudulently using other people's public transportation ID cards, etc.; on the other hand, behavior listed as positive factors of credit ratings includes donating blood, donating to charity, volunteering for community services, praising government efforts on social media and so on.
+In addition to dishonest and fraudulent financial behavior, there have been proposals in some cities to officially list several behaviors as negative factors of credit ratings, including playing loud music or eating in rapid transits, violating traffic rules such as jaywalking and red-light violations, making reservations at restaurants or hotels, but not showing up, failing to correctly sort personal waste, fraudulently using other people's public transportation ID cards, etc.; on the other hand, including behavior listed as positive factors of credit ratings such as donating blood, donating to charity, volunteering for community services, praising government efforts on social media and so on.
+However, due to the system mainly relying on digitized administrative documents, early efforts to integrate behavioral data into the system were mainly discarded.